 - Fun Play Online Games: Yes.
 If you’re someone who’d rather err on the side of caution and not take any chances, you can always do a search for free play online casinos, free fun online slots, mobile social casinos, Facebook casinos, how to play at Facebook casinos, fun play casinos, social casino apps or free play online casinos.
 As no exchanging of money is taking place, this is a perfectly legal form of entertainment.

 - Live Poker: Yes.
 In Iowa, there are loads of live poker games that are available to play at racinos, as well as commercial and tribal casinos.
 When it comes to social poker, it’s allowed, but whoever is running the game must not be making a profit and the stakes must be kept small.

 - Online Poker: No, but this could change in the near future because of Iowa’s gambling laws, which are quite progressive.

 - Sports Betting: Yes.
 Iowans can participate in pari-mutuel betting, either at the racetracks or at assigned venues where simulcast inter-state betting is permitted.

-- Online Sports Betting: No, but as with online casino games, if you’re going to a licensed and regulated offshore site like Bovada Sportsbook, you should be fine.
+- Online Sports Betting: No, but as with online casino games, if you’re going to a licensed and regulated offshore site, you should be fine.